Honduran cuisine: Precolumbian cuisine

 The gastronomy of Honduras before the conquest was based on the consumption of grains such as corn, beans, and cocoa, and crops such as pumpkins, chili peppers, tomatoes, and several types of squash.
-Pre-Hispanic peoples also consumed the meat of the guajolote, fish, and some mammals like deers as well as other products like honey and various fruits such as pineapples and papaya for the preparation of various desserts and drinks.
+Pre-Hispanic peoples also consumed the meat of the guajolote, fish, and some mammals like deer as well as other products like honey and various fruits such as pineapples and papaya for the preparation of various desserts and drinks.

 Colonial fusion

 This would be the basis of the Honduran diet that would be mixed with Spanish cuisine, which brought with it the consumption of beef, sausage, oils, and wheat.
 The Iberian diet in Honduras gave a total change in the eating habits of the pre-Hispanic peoples, with the introduction of dairy products being the biggest change of these, from which the diverse type of cheeses and Honduran dishes that they carry in their recipes were derived.